 Quote Mid: As the name implies, it is the mid-point price between the bid and ask.
 It is a theoretical price and not a guaranteed price.
 It can aid in price discovery.
 The formula for the mid-price is: Mid Price = ((Ask-Bid) / 2) + Bid.

-Realized Today: The total profit or loss realized from a position since it was opened.
+Realized Today: The total profit or loss realized from a position since it was opened (for securities).
+For futures, the reference price will base on the mark-to-market price when holding positions form a prior trading session.

 Theta Per Qty: The theta amount before the options multiplier (100).
 For example, if an option has a theta of 2 then the Theta Per Qty will be 0.02 (2 theta / 100 multiplier = 0.02 Theta Per Qty).
 It is reflected the same way as if you were viewing the option within the Table view of the Trade Tab (options chain).
 To learn more about theta then click here.